nasa/trick/docs/developer_docs/Variable-Server.md

     - pthread_mutex_t restart_pause
 ```

-This mutex is acquired by the top of the loops while they do their main processing, and released at the bottom of the loop
+This mutex is acquired by the top of the loops while they do their main processing, and released at the bottom of the loop.

-The main thread acquires the mutex in preload_checkpoint jobs and releases in restart jobs
+The main thread acquires the mutex in preload_checkpoint jobs and releases in restart jobs.

 This created a few bugs:
 - a deadlock in VariableServerSessionThread due to a lock inversion with the VariableServer map mutex